 The festival comes during the wheat-sowing season.
 The earthen pots in which wheat seeds were stored for most of the year are called Karvas.
 So it is safe to consider that the festival may have started as a prayer for the safety of husbands as well as a good harvest.

 After discussing Karva Chauth story and Karva Chauth vrat, let’s talk about Karva Chauth rituals 1.
 For married and 2.
 For unmarried girls.
 This festival is exclusive for women only.
 Men don’t participate in it.
 The festival starts with women starting the fast early in the morning.
 Women don’t eat anything throughout the day, and most don’t even drink water.
 Women do no household chores during the day.
 In some communities, it is a tradition to exchange clay pots with items like bangles, ribbons, sweets, and small handkerchiefs in it.
 Married women receive gifts from their parents.

 In the evening, women gather, sing songs, and an older woman tells the story of Karva Chauth to others.
 Various other customary rituals are performed while they wait for moonrise.
 During the night once the moon rises in the sky, the woman sees the moon or its reflection in a water vessel through a sieve.
 The woman proceeds to give Arka or offering the water to the moon for receiving the blessings.
 While offering the water, women ask for longevity, safety, and prosperity of the husband.

 After that, the husband offers water to her.
 Once she drinks the water, the fast is considered complete, and now she can eat food.

-This year Karva Chauth is on 17 October 2019 on Thursday.
+This year Karva Chauth is on Wednesday, 4 November 2020.
 Make sure to celebrate it for your loved one’s long life and prosperity.